Go Now: Later performances and popular culture

 The Moody Blues had little success with singles after "Go Now!" in the mid-1960s, which led to Laine's departure from the band, later being replaced by Justin Hayward.
 Bassist Clint Warwick had already departed the band by this time.
 Rodney Clark had replaced him for a while before they recruited John Lodge.
 With the new lineup, the Moody Blues continued to perform "Go Now!" for a short time, until they began writing their own material.
 Hayward sang the song during his first year with the band, and Ray Thomas attempted to sing it a couple of times.

 Laine continued to perform the song in concert during his years in Wings.
 On June 21–23, 1976, at The Forum in Inglewood, California, Laine performed "Go Now!" with the rest of the group, accompanying himself on piano; Paul McCartney was on bass and vocals, Linda McCartney on vocals, Jimmy McCulloch on lead guitar, and Joe English on drums.
-This version of "Go Now" appears on the Wings Over America live album.
+This version of "Go Now" appears on the Wings Over America live album and another live recording in a studio setting on One Hand Clapping recorded in 1974 but released in 2024.
 He also sang the song at the Birmingham Heart Beat Charity Concert 1986 raising money for the local children's hospital.

 In January 1997, "Go Now" (without an exclamation mark) was released on The Very Best of the Moody Blues; its release on this album was the first time it had been released on a Moody Blues compilation album.
 "Go Now" was also released on the subsequent Moody Blues two-disc compilation album Anthology.

 Laine later covered "Go Now" in 2007 on his album Performs the Hits of Wings.
 "Go Now!" was performed by Denny Laine with The Fab Faux on December 11, 2010, at Terminal 5 in New York City, and February 26, 2011, at the State Theatre in Easton, Pennsylvania.

 The version by The Moody Blues was used on the satirical British television show Spitting Image in a scene concerning then Prime Minister Margaret Thatcher.
 It is also played over the closing credits of the films 45 Years (2015) and Bull (2021).

+Reception

+Ultimate Classic Rock critic Nick DeRiso rated the Moody Blues' version as Denny Laine's second best song, saying that it "underscored the gritty R&B elements that would disappear once Justin Hayward arrived and took the Moody Blues in a different direction."